 A better way to help those in need is to donate to charities and organizations with outreach programs that assist the homeless and needy or volunteer time at these organizations and service agencies.
 By becoming more knowledgeable about panhandling and homelessness, we can make a positive impact in the lives of those less fortunate.

-Police Chief Michael McNeely said there has only been one instance where a panhandler was arrested, and it was because he assaulted another panhandler for standing in his spot.
+Police Chief Michael McNeely said there has only been one instance where a panhandler was arrested, and it was because

 "I'm not worried that the number of panhandlers will increase but I expect that will be the result," McNeely said.
 "Obviously we'll monitor the panhandlers.
 It's not much of a concern right now, but I expect it will generate more calls from our businesses."